The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 The Human Factor: Employee Impacts and Cultural Costs

 Email-based attacks also generate significant human costs that affect both financial performance and organizational culture.
-According to a 2024 survey by the Ponemon Institute, 68% of organizations report increased employee turnover following significant security incidents, with IT security departments experiencing turnover rates 2.3 times higher than normal in the six months following a breach.
+Research has shown that organizations often report increased employee turnover following significant security incidents, with IT security departments experiencing higher turnover rates in the months following a breach.

 Beyond direct staffing impacts, organizations report:

-- Reduced employee satisfaction scores averaging 18% below pre-incident levels
+- Reduced employee satisfaction scores below pre-incident levels

 - Decreased productivity due to security friction introduced after attacks